PBA-2sem/ConAmore/README.md

 There are many shortest path algorithms, and we wanted to learn about one we didnt know about already.
 Our investigation lead us to find the [Bellman Ford algorithm](https://en.wikipedia.org/wiki/Bellman%E2%80%93Ford_algorithm), an algorithm similar to Dijkstras algortihm, but is able to handle graphs in which some of the edge weights are negative numbers, and ability to detect negative cycles(described "Bellman Ford" section).

 We chose to look at applications of this alghorithm, in real life scenarios, as why would a negative cycle be usefull or unwanted in a graph.
-(ADD REFRENCE TO OTHER STUFF)
+This could be used in cashflows, or in biological reaction graphs, as some for example some reactions could be able to return heat instead of obsorbing it.

 Looking around we have found an interesting application, of the alghoritm in a atypic way.
 The usage was to be able to detect an We found out that this is quite useful to use in a scenario were you want to detect an [Arbitrage](https://en.wikipedia.org/wiki/Arbitrage) in a weighted digraph, which in short terms means, that you could find profitable trades in cross trading valuables such as Currency.